Baylor in Budapest

 Department of Journalism, Public Relations & New Media

 Q – Why a study abroad program in Budapest?

-A – The department had been going to Florence, Italy, for a number of years but recently decided to look at new and exciting locations where no other Baylor program existed.
+A – The department has traveled to other locations over the years but then decided to look at new and exciting destinations where no other Baylor program existed.
 Budapest jumped off the map as a great place to go!